The UX Industry Track will take place on Thursday 5th July 2018 at conference venue (Church House, Belfast).

 BiographyStephen Giff is a native of London but has lived in Seattle since 2001 (with a brief spell…3 years... in Copenhagen).
 He received a Bachelors Degree in Psychology from Birkbeck, and a Masters in HF/HCI from UCL.
 Since that time, Stephen has worked on a variety of technology - from Web, eLearning, ERP, Developer Tools, to Advertising and Hardware.
 He is passionate about the UX Research discipline and thinking about how it needs to evolve to meet the ever-changing challenges of our industry.
 He loves seeing the world through the eyes of customers, and partnering with Design/Business/Engineering to turn the insights uncovered into meaningful solutions.
 Stephen was previously a Principal UX Manager for Microsoft Advertising, and recently joined Google as a Senior UX Researcher where he is focused on Google Cloud Platform.

-BiographyWhile completing a Ph.D. in Human-Computer Interaction at Queens University in Belfast, Philip Strain undertook a record three user research internships at Google at their HQ in Mountain View, California and New York, where he was the first employee to focus on accessibility for people with disabilities.
-This work led to a full-time role at Google, where Philip was the lead user researcher for accessibility, and later, AdSense.
-Following this, Philip moved to Apple, where he conducted heuristic evaluations against iOS, OS X and web products, developed accessibility guidelines and promoted accessibility in engineering teams across Apple.
-More recently, Philip has been invited to participate as an expert in discussions around the European Commission Accessibility directive for native mobile and web accessibility.
-Philip is currently a Senior User Researcher in the Product Insights team at Spotify.
+BiographyWhile completing a Ph.D. in Human-Computer Interaction at Queens University in Belfast, Philip Strain completed three user research internships at Google in Mountain View, California and New York, where he focused on accessibility for people with disabilities.
+This work led to a full-time role at Google, where Philip led user research for accessibility, and later, AdSense.
+He then moved to Apple where he was responsible for developing internal accessibility guidelines and promoting accessibility in engineering teams across the company.
+Philip is currently a Senior User Researcher at Spotify.

 mobile software engineer for IBM Ireland's Innovation Exchange